Updated 06.07.26

 Instructions

-- Mix butter, sugar and vanilla extract until light.
+- Mix butter, sugar and vanilla extract until light and fluffy.

-- Add 1 egg and a pinch of salt and mix again, then add flour.
+- Add 1/2 egg and a pinch of salt and mix again.
+(NOTE 2)

-- Mix until you have a smooth dough.
+- Add flour until you have a thick and smooth dough.

-- Add dough into the cake form and press it down.
-Level it and smooth out the top, with you hands or the back of a spoon or an offset spatula.
+- Transfer dough into the baking dish and press it down.
+Level it and smooth out the top, with the back of a spoon or an offset spatula.

 - Bake it in the oven for approx. 30 minutes.